Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 What is considered “doing business” in Utah?

 We’ve established why you shouldn’t do business without a foreign qualification.
 But what exactly does it mean to “do business” in Utah?
-The Division of Corporations and Commercial Code provides this in-depth analysis of what it means to do business.
 In summary, you are considered to be “doing business” in Utah and required to foreign qualify if:

 - Your LLC has an established and continuous physical presence in the state, like stores, offices, warehouses, etc.